Kong/docs.konghq.com/app/konnect/updates.md

 ## June 2023

+**Contextual Developer Analytics**
+: {{site.konnect_saas}} launches new [contextual analytics](/konnect/dev-portal/#contextual-developer-analytics) information for third-party developers inside the Dev Portal.
+Developers can now use that information to not only optimize but also keep on eye on their applications usage and therefore understand the interaction between them and the providers APIs.

 **Self-hosted, open source Dev Portal**
 : You can now self-host an open-source Dev Portal on the hosting provider of your choice.
 Kong provides an [example application](https://github.com/Kong/konnect-portal) you can use for an out-of-the-box experience with a self-hosted Dev Portal.